Ntombizakhona/CloudGlossary/Analytics/Theory.md

 We are living in an unprecedented era of digital transformation.
 Every day, devices like routers, smartphones, smartwatches, laptops, AR headsets, TVs, and more are quietly working in the background: capturing an enormous volume of data.

 But it’s not just about how much data is collected (_volume_).
 It’s about its _variety_ (from videos and texts to GPS signals and social media posts), its _velocity_ (how fast it’s coming in), and its _veracity_ (how reliable and accurate it is).
-These are the famous “4 Vs” of data – and they help us understand what makes data both powerful and challenging.
+These are the famous “4 Vs” of data, and they help us understand what makes data both powerful and challenging.

 Analytics in the Cloud
 ----------------------

 Think of your business like a lemonade stand.
-You notice trends – how many cups you sell, what flavors people like, and how weather affects foot traffic.
-Now imagine having tools that not only track these patterns but also tell you the best time to prepare more lemonade, or suggest a new flavor before the season starts.
+You notice trends: how many cups you sell, what flavours people like, and how weather affects foot traffic.
+Now imagine having tools that not only track these patterns but also tell you the best time to prepare more lemonade, or suggest a new flavour before the season starts.

-That’s exactly what cloud analytics does – at scale.
-It uses cloud-based tools to collect, clean, and analyze massive amounts of data to generate meaningful insights.
+That’s exactly what cloud analytics does at scale.
+It uses cloud-based tools to collect, clean, and analyse massive amounts of data to generate meaningful insights.

 Here’s how it works:

 ### 1. Gather Data

-Cloud platforms pull in data from multiple sources: apps, websites, IoT sensors – reflecting the _variety_ and _volume_ of today’s data streams.
+Cloud platforms pull in data from multiple sources: apps, websites, IoT sensors, reflecting the _variety_ and _volume_ of today’s data streams.

 ### 2. Process Data

-The data is cleaned, validated (_veracity_), and organized – sometimes in real time (_velocity_).
+The data is cleaned, validated (_veracity_), and organized, sometimes in real time (_velocity_).

-### 3. Analyze Data
+### 3. Analyse Data

 This is where it gets interesting.
 Analysis can be: